Muriel-Salvan/Modsvaskr-app/README.md

 3 tools and 2 mods are needed for Modsvaskr to work:
 * [Ruby 2.6.6 with DevKit](https://rubyinstaller.org/downloads/) as this is the language Modsvaskr is written in - Don't install a version greater or equal to 2.7 for the time being as some dependencies don't work well on Windows in those versions.
-* [SKSE](https://skse.silverlock.org/) to support a lot of scripting. - You have to install this on your Bethesda game.
+* [SKSE](https://skse.silverlock.org/) to support a lot of scripting. - You have to install this in your Bethesda game.
 * [xEdit](https://www.nexusmods.com/skyrimspecialedition/mods/164) to get information from mods. - You have to install this in a common programs directory (like Program Files), and not in your game folder.
 * [AutoLoad](https://www.nexusmods.com/skyrimspecialedition/mods/41478) to be able to automatically restart the game after a CTD. - Install this like any other mod.
 * [AutoTest](https://www.nexusmods.com/skyrimspecialedition/mods/42520) to be able to automatically run in-game testing. - Install this like any other mod.